camwestwood/xapi/generic/login.md

   "name": "<Real Name>",
   "account": {
     "name": "<Account name>",
-    "homePage": "<URL of the home page for the application for which the login id>" }
+    "homePage": "<URL of the home page for the application  login id>" }
 }
 ```